isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <div class="iframe-wrapper">
 <iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/watch?v=nicrbe5cMFg"></iframe>
 </div>
-<h4>Enhance your skills and relish the joy of continuous learning</h4>
+<h4>Enhance your skills through exciting opportunities and relish the joy of continuous learning</h4>
+<p>With each new day comes new challenges and exciting opportunities, and
+a chance for you to take them on.</p>
-<p>We are an agency filled with multidisciplinary teams of experts from different
+<p>As an agency filled with multidisciplinary teams of experts from different
-backgrounds.
-Every day, you’ll work with innovators and explore how new and emerging technologies can streamline operational workflows in the public sector as well as enhance our existing solutions.</p>
+backgrounds, you will be offered exciting projects to work with innovators, and explore how new and emerging technologies can streamline and shape the way business is done in the government, and how citizens use government digital services.</p>
-<p>What’s more, you’ll gain access to intensive technical training sessions
+<p>Look forward to gaining access to learning and development opportunities
-as well as enriching courses and workshops from in-house and external learning partners, so you can stay ahead of the curve in the constantly-evolving tech landscape.</p>
+all year round, such as robust technical training sessions, enriching courses and workshops from in-house and external learning partners, so you can take charge of your own learning and stay ahead of the curve in the constantly-evolving tech landscape.</p>
 <p>Embrace internal mobility opportunities and job rotations to upskill continuously,
 master your craft, and realise your full potential.</p>